Found in South America, Colombia formally is the Republic of Colombia. Fascinating, and with thousands of years of background.

 Transportation

 Major highways and a vast airport network help to define Colombia's well-developed transportation infrastructure.
-Additionally developing in the nation is a railway system for both goods and passenger travel.
-Regarding energy, Colombia is growing its renewable sources including wind and solar power while mostly depending on hydropower.
+Additionally, developing the nation's railway system for both goods and passenger travel.
+Regarding energy, Colombia is growing its renewable sources, including wind and solar power, while mostly depending on hydropower.

 Education